franciscopedroza030595/nodejs-aws/README.md

 npm install
 ```

-in the file .env you use the private aws key for Dynamodb
+in the file .env you have to use your private aws key for Dynamodb

 in the browser localhost8080